First: The Controversy

-I believe that all of these foods should undergo the same strict process of testing like a pharmaceutical drug, and that it must be “proven innocent” by long term study of the effects on human physiology before we recommend consuming it.
+I believe that all of these foods should undergo the same strict process of testing like a pharmaceutical drug and that it must be “proven innocent” by a long-term study of the effects on human physiology before we recommend consuming it.

 Below is a TIME Magazine Article about where GMO’s are showing up, and for what purposes.